aspekts/ai-project/README.md

 ---

 ### **Current Progress**
-As of now, Steps 1 through 4 (data loading, preprocessing, and graph construction) have been completed.
-The remaining tasks, including heuristic definition, search implementation, and testing, are yet to be finalized.
+All steps, including data loading, preprocessing, graph construction, heuristic definition, search implementation, and testing, have been completed.
+Additionally, a GUI using Tkinter has been implemented to input data and visualize results.

 ---